EyuT777/a_first_step_into_our_smart_city/YoloV3 Implementation of  smartTransportation/README.md

 a_first_step_into_our_smart_city implemented in YoloV3

-This is a project done by a team of Students from the Addis Ababa Science and Technology University consisting of 5 team members, under the supervision of Professor Dr. Srinivasan Ramasamy  1st degree connection, Professor at RMK ENGINEERING COLLEGE, CHENNAI.
+This is a project done by a team of Students from the Addis Ababa Science and Technology University consisting of 5 team members, under the supervision of Professor Dr. Srinivasan Ramasamy, Professor at RMK ENGINEERING COLLEGE, CHENNAI.
 Our team:

 1) Eyobed Tilaye Kebede
 2) Eyuel Tibebu